 First Baptist Vs. Second Baptist: Is There A Difference?

 The numeric terms may, in some cases, be the result of competition between Baptist denominations.
-A church that belongs to the Southern Baptist Convention, for example, may have wanted the designation “first,” in part, to express their success to Northern Baptist churches.
+For example, a church that belongs to the Southern Baptist Convention may have wanted the designation “first,” in part, to express its success to Northern Baptist churches.

-In some cases, a new Baptist church plant in a town showed respect to the first-established Baptist church by calling itself the “Second Baptist” church.
-(Also see Do Baptists Believe in Angels?)
+In some cases, a new Baptist church planted in a town showed respect to the first-established Baptist church by calling itself the “Second Baptist” church.
+(Also, see Do Baptists Believe in Angels?)

 Some First Baptist churches experience church growth to the extent of needing to plant another congregation in the city to accommodate more people.
 In these cases, the new church is sometimes called the “Second” or sometimes even the “Third” Baptist church.

-First Baptist Vs. Second Baptist: Division Linked To Slavery And Race
+First vs. Second Baptist: Division Linked To Slavery And Race

 Some First Baptist and Second Baptist churches today reflect the divisions that existed centuries ago.
-There are some First Baptist churches that are mostly white, and some Second Baptist churches that are mostly African-American.
+Some First Baptist churches are mostly white, and some Second Baptist churches are mostly African-American.